kendryte/k230_docs/en/01_software/board/examples/K230_SDK_EVB_Board_Demo_User_Guide.md

 [root@canaan / ]#[ 1219.019554] dwc2 91500000.usb-otg: new device is high-speed
 [ 1219.056629] dwc2 91500000.usb-otg: new address 5

-#Use the FAT partition of SD/eMMC as disk space to simulate a USB flash drive.
+# Use the FAT partition of the SD/eMMC as the disk space for the simulated USB drive.
 [root@canaan ~ ]#gadget-storage.sh
 [  359.995510] Mass Storage Function, version: 2009/09/11
 [  360.000762] LUN: removable file: (no medium)